 The opening of a sea route to India by Vasco da Gama made him a legendary explorer.
 This newly found trade route opened up various opportunities for European countries to establish trade in a rich country like India.
 The discovery of the sea route to India was a turning point in world history.

-The sea route provided a direct path for trade between Europe and India.
+The sea route to India provided a direct path for trade between Europe and India.
 It opened up many economic opportunities.
 It allowed European traders to explore the Indian market.
 These traders wanted to explore the market because the Indian market was well-known for its valuable spices and textiles.

 After Vasco da Gama’s return to Lisbon, the Portuguese established dominance over the Indian Ocean.
 They built ports along the Indian coast to transport spices and luxury goods to Lisbon.